Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Problem Formulation

 Define the functions $\beta_1(x,u,t) := g(V x,u,t) + Q_1 f_n(x,u,t)$, $\beta_2(x,u,t) := f_l(x,u,t)$, and $\beta_3(x,t) := f_y(x,t)$.
 We refer to these $\beta_k(t)$ as the (fault-induced) lumped disturbances.
 Under Assumption \ref{assum:cr_assumption}, using the notion of ultra-local models, \cite{Flies_Ultra_Local}, we can write linear approximated internal models of $\beta_k(t)$.
 Consider the approximated model:

 where $\bar\beta_k(t), k \in \{1, 2, 3\}$, is an approximation of the actual $\beta_k(t)$ introduced above.
 Note that each of these models corresponds to an entry-wise $r_k$-th order Taylor polynomial-in-time approximation at time $t$ of $\beta_k(t)$.
 The accuracy of the approximated model increases as $d\beta_k(t)/dt^{r_k}$ goes to zero (entry-wise) and it is exact for $d\beta_k(t)/dt^{r_k} = \mathbf{0}$.
-Model \eqref{eq:ultra_local_internal_model} is used to construct an observer that ultra-locally, see \cite{Flies_Ultra_Local} and \cite{sira2018active}, acts as a self-updating polynomial spline approximating the actual value of $\beta_k(t)$.
-To design such an observer, we extend the system state, $x(t)$, with the states of the internal model for each of the lumped disturbances, $\zeta_j(t)$, $j \in \{1, \dots, r_k-1\}$, $k \in \{1, 2, 3\}$, and augment the system dynamics in \eqref{eq:sys_transformed} with \eqref{eq:ultra_local_internal_model}.
+To design such an observer, we extend the system state, $x(t)$, with the states of the internal system (not model) for each of the lumped disturbances where we consider $\dot{\zeta}_{r_k}(t) = d\beta_k(t)/dt^{r_k}$, $k \in \{1, 2, 3\}$ to consider actual system of the model provided for the lumped disturbances, augment it with the system dynamics in \eqref{eq:sys_transformed}.
 We then design a linear observer for the augmented linearized system to simultaneously estimate $x(t)$ and $\beta_k(\cdot)$.
-We remark that the number of the derivatives, $r_k$, for each of the above-mentioned models in \eqref{eq:ultra_local_internal_model} is problem-dependent.
-An optimal selection depends on the (usually unknown) frequency characteristics of the functions being approximated.
-Increasing $r_k$ results in higher-dimensional augmented dynamics and, thus, high-dimensional observers.
-Such higher dimension of the observers provide more degrees of freedom for optimal synthesis, see \cite{ghanipoor2022ultra}.
+We remark that the number of the derivatives, $r_k$, for each of the above-mentioned models in \eqref{eq:ultra_local_internal_model} is problem-dependent, see \cite{ghanipoor2022ultra} for discussion on selection of $r_k$.